 When they're free to dream their own private dreams, perhaps women too would like to have a curvaceous figure that satisfies the common male taste.

 Of course, not all men are looking for an hourglass.
 Uncommon tastes are quite real.
 Everyone knows there are some who prefer the petite, girlish look, or the tomboy look, or the extravagantly well-endowed look, even though these tastes aren’t pervasive enough to be reflected in the statues of love goddesses.
 And a few men really do prefer runway models.

 Unfortunately, some writers become too enamored of relativism.
 They use these real minority tastes to justify the pretense that the norm doesn’t exist and doesn’t matter.
 Then they go on to claim that everything is beautiful.
 This lazy attitude is intended to flatter your self-esteem, not help you succeed.
 You shouldn’t trust it.

 Beauty might be relative.
 Does that mean anything goes?
 Practically speaking, no. Consider supply and demand.

 To find and please a mate, it’s advantageous to have traits whose demand exceeds the supply.
 It’s disadvantageous to have traits whose supply exceeds the demand.

-Some people dislike the idea of understanding beauty in terms of supply and demand.
-They find it too cold.
-But this economic approach is the only one that captures what we all observe.
+Some women find the logic of supply and demand too cold and disturbing to accept.
+But consider the alternatives.
 If we pretend beauty is objective, we can't explain the variation in tastes.
-If we pretend everyone is equally beautiful, we can't explain why some looks are valued more than others.
-Market economics is the inclusive alternative that captures the diversity of minority tastes, conventional beauty, and everything in between.
+And if we pretend everyone is equally beautiful, we can't explain why some looks are valued more than others.
+Only an economic analysis respects differences and still accurately captures what we all observe.